 Most people get pleasure from being able to help someone else and feel they have a purpose.
 The course helps staff learn how to actively engage the person with dementia to ensure all residents feel valued and this may involve asking them to assist in the community and have a role or help with some household chores such as sweeping, laying tables, helping in the garden or chopping vegetables.

 Sometimes the role, may not be needed at that time (or is not a real role) but the person enjoys helping and they are happy to carry out a task which distracts them from being anxious or wanting to do something that is unsafe.
 All roles are carefully linked to the person’s strengths and abilities and risk assessed using a Rights Based Risk Assessment approach.

 The measure of success will primarily be the level of enjoyment, and satisfaction a person gets from helping the community.
 All other benefits will be a bonus!

 The course helps the team think about how to invite people to participate and help themselves with activities.
 Evidence has shown that a person with dementia may not remember that they are permitted to touch some thing or use something and are too polite to do so.
 The invitation signs are there to give permission and overcome any anxiety.

-The teams learns how to think about activities designed specifically for them to help certain people re learn another skill.
+The teams learns how to think about dementia friendly activities designed specifically for them to help certain people re learn another skill.
 For example, doing an activity, regularly in order to retrain the person’s arm muscles in order to hold a spoon to be able to eat independently.
-Other activities may be designed to help a person to remember family members, such as a matching game.
+Other dementia friendly activities may be designed to help a person to remember family members, such as a matching game.